Sujood as-Sahw (sahw prostrations)

-If a mistake is made during prayer (salaah) or there is doubt that a mistake has been made, then Sajdah e Sahw (sahw prostration) is performed to correct it.
-It is necessary to perform it when someone made a mistake in one or more obligatory parts (waajib arkaan) of the prayer (salaah), such as in any rak'ah, prostration (sajdah), or bowing (ruku), or when there is a doubt that a mistake has been made.
+If a mistake is made during prayer (salaah) or there is doubt about it, then Sujood as-Sahw (sahw prostrations) is performed to correct it.
+It is necessary to perform it when someone has made a mistake in one or more obligatory parts (waajib arkaan) of the prayer (salaah), such as in any rak'ah, prostration (sajdah), or bowing (ruku), or when there is a doubt that a mistake has been made.

 If any part or parts of a prayer (salaah) are intentionally omitted or an extra part is recited, that prayer (salaah) becomes invalid (baatil).

-It is not compulsory to perform Sajdah e Sahw (sahw prostration) if a mistake is made in the recommended prayers (mustahibaat), for example, forgetting the opening prayer (dua e istiftah) or reciting aloud with the cleric (molvi), or if the cleric (molvi) intended to recite a section or sections in a low voice but recited them aloud, or if he intended to recite them aloud but recited them in a low voice, then it is not necessary to perform the Sajdah e Sahw (sahw prostration).
+It is not compulsory to perform Sujood as-Sahw (sahw prostrations) if a mistake is made in the recommended prayers (mustahibaat); for example, if the opening prayer (dua e istiftah) is forgotten or recited aloud with the cleric (molvi), or if the cleric (molvi) intended to recite a section or sections in a low voice but recited them aloud, or if he intended to recite them aloud but recited them in a low voice, then it is not necessary to perform the Sujood as-Sahw (sahw prostrations).

-When and how to perform Sajdah e Sahw (sahw prostration)?
+When and how to perform Sujood as-Sahw (sahw prostrations)?

 Case No. 1:

-If a mistake is made during prayer (salaah) or there is doubt that a mistake has been made, for example, if you are not sure that you performed three rak'aat or four, then assume one of them which is most certain and complete the rest of the prayer (salaah) accordingly and then perform the two sujood, which is Sajdah e Sahw (sahw prostration).
+If a mistake is made during prayer (salaah) or there is doubt about it, for example, if you are not sure that you performed three rak'aat or four, then assume one of them, which is most certain, and complete the rest of the prayer (salaah) accordingly, and then perform the two sujood, which is Sujood as-Sahw (sahw prostrations).

 Method: